T R I P T I

 (How's the food ?)

-"Achi" he said curtly, eyes still flicking toward his phone from time to time.
+"Achi" he said curtly, his eyes still flicking toward his phone from time to time.

 (Good)